 This election is important because it can open up new opportunities to make Wisconsin a state where all families thrive.

 Who should I vote for?

-There are two liberal candidates for the Wisconsin Supreme Court (Everett Mitchell and Janet Protasiewicz) and two conservative candidates (Jennifer Dorow and Daniel Kelly).
+There is one liberal candidate for the Wisconsin Supreme Court (Janet Protasiewicz) and one conservative candidate (Daniel Kelly).

 What are my options for voting?

 (1) Vote early in person.
-February 21st is Election Day, but you have the option to vote early!
-Early in-person voting starts next week on Tuesday, February 7th, and lasts until Saturday, February 18th*
+April 4th is Election Day, but you have the option to vote early!
+Early in-person voting starts Tuesday, March 21st and lasts until Saturday, April 1st*

 - Click here to find Milwaukee early voting locations and times.